Bottle Sealing Wax FAQ

 Wax dipping is the process of immersing an item in wax.
 It’s often used as another term for bottle sealing.

-Wax adheres to the item, cools down and creates a coat now attached to the item.
-In the past this technique was used with spirits and wine bottles to protect the corks, as well as a tamper proof measure.
+Wax adheres to the item, cools down and creates a coating on the item.
+In the past this technique was used with spirits and wine bottles to protect the corks, as well as providing tamper proof evidence.

-Today, bottle caps and corks are significantly more effective than in the past.
-Bottle sealing wax is now used for marketing reasons.
+Today, bottle caps and corks are more effective and secure than in the past.
+Bottle sealing wax is mainly used for marketing reasons.

 Prepare your bottles, tear-off strips are already applied if used.

 Prepare your wax melting pot.
-A small scale hand dipping operation could revolve around a bain marie / double boiler method, while more complex machines are available if the number of the bottles to dip is significant.
+A small scale hand dipping operation could involve a bain marie / double boiler method, while more complex machines are available if the number of the bottles to dip is significant.